industrial-edge/Bring-own-apps-to-shopfloor/docs/install_MinIO.md

 ## Overview

+Main features of the MinIO in this application example:

+- Download the AI models from the cloud and synchronize to the THT Close-Loop APP
+- Collect the dataset from the THT Close-Loop APP and upload to the cloud for the AI models retraining

 The following picture shows the technical routing of the THT Close-Loop APP deployment, the indexe in the picture are corresponded to the steps in the [Installation Steps](#Installation Steps).

 ![install_minio_overview](graphics/install_minio_overview.png)